-Scanning transmission electron microscope coupled electron energy-loss spectroscopy (STEM-EELS) plays an important role in the development and characterization of nanomaterials due to its high spatial resolution in both imaging and spectroscopy.
-In the more straightforward intersecting beam-specimen configuration where the interaction is dominated by impact scattering, high resolution STEM-EELS is able to probe local material properties such as interface states [1, 2] and single-atom dopant electronic properties [3], and even vibrational properties [4-6] aided by recent development in energy monochromators [7].
-Typically, these high spatial resolution STEM-EELS experiments are carried out with a focused electron probe with a large convergence semiangle (α) , which allows the incident electrons to excite the specimen with significant momentum transfer.
-With a common circular collection aperture used in the onaxis arrangement, the acquired transmitted signals lead to the so called momentum integrated energy-loss spectra [5, 8].
+Scanning transmission electron microscopy (STEM) coupled with electron energy-loss spectroscopy (EELS) plays an important role in the development and characterization of nanomaterials owing to its high spatial resolution in both imaging and spectroscopy.
+In the more straightforward intersecting beam-specimen configuration where the interaction is dominated by impact scattering, high-resolution STEM-EELS is able to probe local material properties such as interface states [1,2] and singleatom dopant electronic properties [3], and even vibrational properties [4-6] aided by recent developments in energy monochromators [7].
+Typically, these high-spatialresolution STEM-EELS experiments are carried out with a focused electron probe with a large convergence semiangle (α), which allows the incident electrons to excite the specimen with significant momentum transfer.
+With a common circular collection aperture used in the on-axis arrangement, the acquired transmitted signals lead to the so-called momentum integrated energy-loss spectra [5,8].
 When the specimen of interest has complex electronic and phonon structures in the reciprocal space, the resulting EELS spectra would also reflect the structural complexity, which can make it difficult to fully interpret the observed spectra without prior knowledge of the material.

-Meanwhile, in the aloof beam (non-intersecting probespecimen) configuration where the interaction is dominated by dipole scattering, the electron beam behaves as a near-field spectroscopy probe [9] and can be used to study long range electric field (\mathbf{E}) related phenomena such as vibrational properties [10, 11], surface plasmonpolaritons in metal and doped-semiconductor nanostructures [12-14], and surface phonon-polaritons in insulating nanostructures [15, 16].
-Recently, Rez et al. [17] and Crozier [18] discussed the non-destructive nature of the aloof beam EELS and expanded its applications in studying vibrational and electronic properties for electron beam sensitive materials.
-In addition to the nondestructive characterization, Radtke et al. [11] have further applied aloof beam EELS to study polarization dependent vibrational properties of anisotropic materials demonstrating that good polarization selectivity can be achieved by aloof beam EELS.
-We note that orientation dependent anisotropic properties have traditionally been measured in the beam-specimen intersecting configuration with small beam convergence ($\alpha < 0.5$ mrad) in the past.
-[19-21]
+Meanwhile, in the aloof-beam (nonintersecting probespecimen) configuration where the interaction is dominated by dipole scattering, the electron beam behaves as a near-field spectroscopy probe [9] and can be used to study long-range electric field (E) related phenomena such as vibrational properties [10,11], surface plasmon-polaritons in metal and doped-semiconductor nanostructures [12-14], and surface phonon-polaritons in insulating nanostructures [15,16].
+Recently, Rez et al. [17] and Crozier [18] discussed the nondestructive nature of the aloof-beam EELS and expanded its applications in studying vibrational and electronic properties for electron-beam-sensitive materials.
+In addition, to the nondestructive characterization, Radtke et al. [11] have further applied aloof-beam EELS to study polarization-dependent vibrational properties of anisotropic materials demonstrating that good polarization selectivity can be achieved by aloof-beam EELS.
+We note that orientation-dependent anisotropic properties have traditionally been measured in the beam-specimen intersecting configuration with small beam convergence (α < 0.5 mrad) in the past [19-21].